MarquezProject/marquez/docs/index.md

   <img src="./assets/images/model.png">
 </p>

 **Job**: A job has a unique _name_, a _description_ and an _owner_, with one or more input / out _datasets_.
 It's possible for a job to have only input datasets.
-Marquez will create _versions_ of a job each time the contents of the object is modified.
+Marquez will create a _version_ of a job each time the job has been modified.

 **Job Version:** A read-only immutable _version_ of a job, with a unique referenceable versioned artifact preserving the reproducibility of builds from source.
 Marquez uses versio [].
 In the digram above, `v1` to `v2`